Additional Fees and Charges

 Notifying Patients of Permitted Charges

-When direct charges are permitted, the physician must inform the patient of the charge before the service is provided.
-The charge to the patient can only be made on a cost-recovery basis, which means that a direct sale must be a not-for-profit transaction.
+When direct charges are permitted, the physician must inform the patient (or the person being charged on behalf of the patient) of the charge before the service is provided.
+The charge to the patient (or the person being charged on behalf of the patient) can only be made on a cost-recovery basis, which means that a direct sale must be a not-for-profit transaction.

 Physicians enroled with MSP may choose to be "opted-in" or "opted-out".